tim-minter/Practical-Machine-Learning/README.md

 You can find the solution to all these questions above by experimenting and doing it yourself, with various technologies and techniques, but the value of using a cloud service like Watson Studio really becomes evident in situations like this, I'd suggest.
 Really shortening the time to implement a working solution and really reducing the learning time that might otherwise be involved.

 ## Summary
 You will create a simple spreadsheet containing data you might get from a sensor.
-This allows you to get you familiar with how a model is created and you can then use that knowledge when thinking about your real data later.
+This allows you to get familiar with how a model is created from real data.
 You will create a Machine Learning model from the data with no code (using the powerful IBM Auto AI service).
-We will see how this pretty much performs the complex role of a data scientist for you in most situations.
-Critically we will then be able to see what this abstract idea of a Machine Learning model looks like and how it can be practically used (put somewhere where it can run, tested with some manually input data, called from code/your app/system etc).
+We will see how IBM Auto AI pretty much performs the complex role of a data scientist for you in most situations.
+Critically we will then be able to see what this abstract idea of a Machine Learning model looks like, and how it can be practically used.
+Here, “practically used” means put somewhere where it can run, can be tested with some manually input data and can be called from code/your app/system.

 ## Steps
 The first thing we need in order to train something, is knowledge or data.